wlevine/translation_interleaver/README.md

-This is a tool for displaying interleaved translations.
+This is a tool for displaying a text together with its translation so that each sentence from the source text is followed by its translation.

 You provide a source text and a (human) translated text and machine translation is used to correlate sentences between the two texts and then display the two texts interleaved.

 Here is an example of the output:

-This requires the bing\_translator gem and the pragmatic\_segmenter gem.
+This tool requires the bing\_translator gem and the pragmatic\_segmenter gem.

 Before running, you will need a (free) Client ID and secret for Microsoft translator.